🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 ⚡ TL;DR – Key Takeaways

-• Most successful newsletters follow the 3-2-1 format: 3 key topics, 2 links, 1 clear CTA, emphasizing scannability and value.
+• Most high-performing newsletters follow a clean structure like 3-2-1: 3 key topics, 2 links, 1 clear CTA.

 how long should newsletters be hero image